jvick1/Rust_Intro/README.md

 # Rust_Intro
-How to install Rust and set up your first few projects.
+This guide will show how to install Rust and set up your first few projects.
+Most of the folders in this repo only have `README.md` files that guide you through the terminal commands and code snippets for Rust.

 ## Download Rust
 Navigate to https://www.rust-lang.org/tools/install and install Rust.